Editorial Standards

 - Distributions from IRAs or 403(b) annuities.

-- Payouts within the first 5 tax years of plan participation unless paid after death.
+- Payouts within the first 5 tax years of plan participation unless paid after death (no hardship, financial, or administrative waiver applies; the death exception is the only one).

 - Certain payments to 5 percent owners, annuity value in box 8, corrective distributions and a short list of specialized cases in the instructions.